William Cheng (civil servant)

-William Cheng (c.
-December 1928 – 10 November 2010) was a Singaporean civil servant, and the first trade representative of Singapore to Taiwan, from 1979 to 1988.
+William Cheng (27 December 1928 – 10 November 2010) was a Singaporean civil servant, and the first trade representative of Singapore to Taiwan, from 1979 to 1988.
 Cheng was also the chairman of the Central Provident Fund Board from 1973 to 1979.

 Early life and education

-In December 1928, Cheng was born in China.
+On 27 December 1928, William Cheng was born in China.
 He had a brother and four sisters.

 Cheng received his early education in Shanghai.
 In 1951, he graduated from Oxford University with a Master of Arts, majoring in modern European history.

 Career

 Police career

 Upon graduation, Cheng joined his family in Hong Kong, and began teaching history at the Queen's College.
 In 1953, Cheng joined the Singapore Police Force as a chief inspector in the Special Branch.
 In 1955, Cheng was promoted to assistant superintendent, and he was one of the experts in the branch on Chinese affairs and education.
 Cheng was also the only Master of Arts graduate in the branch, until George Bogaars joined as director of the branch in 1961.

 In March 1959, Cheng became a police secretary.
 He appealed to the public to only report serious accidents to the traffic accidents branch, and minor accidents to the nearest police station, as the branch was overwhelmed with serious and minor accident reports.

 On 1 January 1961, Cheng was promoted to the rank of deputy superintendent.